willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 code review:

-- syntax &ndash; is the code well formatted, meeting indentation and whitespace standards.
-Is it idiomatic for the language
+- syntax &ndash; is the code well formatted, meeting indentation and whitespace standards and free from parse errors.
-- semantics &ndash; are common error-prone patterns avoided
+- style &ndash; is the code idiomatic for the language, are common error-prone patterns for that language avoided, is the code easily understood
 - functional &ndash; does the code do what it's supposed to do
 - architecture &ndash; is the code required, are there any improvements to be made through abstractions, reuse of other code.
 Does the